 The Company recognizes the fair value of a liability for environmental rehabilitation in the period in which the Company is legally or constructively required to remediate, if a reasonable estimate of fair value can be made, based on an estimated future cash settlement of the environmental rehabilitation obligation, discounted at a pre-tax rate that reflects the current market assessments of the time value of money and the risks specific to the obligation.
 The capitalized environmental rehabilitation cost is amortized on the same basis as the related asset.
 The liability is adjusted for the accretion of the discounted obligation and any changes in the amount or timing of the underlying future cash flows.
-Significant judgments and estimates are involved in forming expectations of the amounts and timing of environmental rehabilitation costs, the value of the provision and any related asset are adjusted and the effect is recognized in the statements of income and comprehensive income on a prospective basis over the remaining life of the operation.
+Significant judgments and estimates are involved in forming expectations of the amounts and timing of environmental rehabilitation cash flows.
+Where there is a change in the expected decommissioning and rehabilitation costs, the value of the provision and any related asset are adjusted and the effect is recognized in the statements of income and comprehensive income on a prospective basis over the remaining life of the operation.